Arthur E. Tokle: Biography

-Tokle was born in Løkken Verk, a village in Meldal Municipality in Sør-Trøndelag county, Norway.
-His father was a Norwegian mining official, who raised every one of his 20 children in the sport, and skied himself until he was well past 70.
-Torger Tokle, Art's older brother, came to the U.S. in 1939 and gained sudden fame before he was killed in Italy as a ski trooper in 1945.
-Kyrre Tokle, another older brother, was still jumping in informal meets in the U.S. at the age of 55.
+Tokle was born in Løkken Verk, Norway.
+He was raised in a family of ski jumpers, with multiple of his siblings competing successfully internationally.
+His older brother, Torger, had competed in the United States in 1939 and won multiple high-level competitions.

-Arthur Tokle won his first national championship as a teenager and served in the Kings Guard before immigrating to America in 1947.
+Tokle won his first national championship as a teenager and served in the Kings Guard before immigrating to America in 1947.
 He was US national ski jumping champion in 1951 and 1953.
 Tokle carried the American flag during the opening ceremonies of the 1958 FIS Nordic World Ski Championships in Lahti, Finland and competed in the 1960 Winter Olympics in Squaw Valley.
 He later coached the American ski jumping team at the 1964 and 1968 Winter Olympics.
 Tokle was inducted in the National Ski Hall of Fame in 1970.
 He was a technical director for the US team at the 1980 Winter Olympics.
 He co-authored The Complete Guide to Cross Country Skiing and Touring.

 Personal life

-In 1948, Tokle married Oddfrid Larsen and settled in Lake Telemark, New Jersey, a semi-rural community favored by Scandinavian immigrants.
-Together they had two children Arthur Tokle Jr. and Vivian Lynch.
+In 1948, Tokle married Oddfrid Larsen and settled in Lake Telemark, New Jersey.
+Together they had two children, Arthur Tokle Jr. and Vivian Lynch.